If you or your child have any concerns around Online Safety, please do speak to us in school or send us an email. We are here to help!

 It is our belief that technology enhances learning, provides engagement, allows creativity and leads to encounters with modern society that pupils will meet in everyday life.
 As a school, we want to foster this use of technology within a safe environment and prepare children to use technology safely both in and out of school.

 As a school, we have a range of security measures in place to help safeguard children from potential dangers and unsuitable material.

 Any Online Safety incidents are recorded and managed according to our Online Safety policy.

 All staff and governors are trained in Online Safety as part of our Safeguarding training.
 We will be extending this training to relevant volunteers in the near future.

 We have a team of children who champion Online Safety – this is made up of a small group of Key Stage 2 pupils who liaise with the Online Safety Leader on a regular basis as well as taking part in half-termly meetings with a parallel group at our Federated Partner school, Merriott First School.
 This group is to raise the profile of Online Safety amongst pupils, to encourage pupil-led activities and responsibilities regarding Online Safety and give a pupil voice to the matter.
-Minutes from the meetings will be uploaded to this page.

 We also have a team of adults including representatives from teaching and support staff as well as governors and parents who will meet regularly to review the Online Safety programme and to ensure continued effectiveness.